DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 This post returns to [Hercules](https://github.com/DKenefake/hercules/), the QUBO solver that has slowly taken over a fairly large number of posts on this blog.
 The last few times I wrote about this, the main story was that branch and bound is not magic, but if we give it better bounds, better problem reformulations, and a better preprocessor, then the number of subproblems can fall by a pretty large amount.

 Since then, the solver has changed quite a bit.
-The change I want to focus on here is fairly high level, but it has a very real effect on solve time: the preprocessor is much stronger now due to using the roof dual to fix variables before the branch and bound tree gets too large.
+The change I want to focus on here is fairly high level, but it has a very real effect on solve time: the preprocessor is much stronger now due to using the roof dual to fix variables during the root and child node processing.
 The roof dual also gives a lower bound, but in this post I mostly want to focus on the variable-fixing side.

 This is not going to be a detailed implementation post.
-There is quite a bit of machinery under the hood now, and a blow-by-blow code walk through would probably be less useful than describing why the pieces fit together.
+There is quite a bit of machinery under the hood now, and a code walk through would probably be less useful than describing why the pieces fit together.
 So, the goal here is to sketch the new preprocessing path and then show how it changes both solve time and the size of the branch and bound tree.

 ## The Problem, Again